refact0r/personal/src/content/projects/midnight.md

 <Image image="midnight-mt.png" alt="the original monkeytype midnight theme" sizes="50rem"/>

 I also began customizing various aspects of the Monkeytype interface using custom CSS.
 I had a lot of fun messing around and experimenting with CSS.
 Around the same time I discovered BetterDiscord, and I decided to tackle the challenge of creating a Discord theme myself.

+### discord vs themes

+The theming situation with Discord is quite interesting.
+Custom clients/themes/mods are against TOS, but millions of people use them anyway (and Discord doesn't seem to care).
+Discord's default dark theme is boring and bland.
+When they finally added new themes after years of requests, the themes were locked behind a paywall.
+So that's why custom clients and themes are so popular.

 ### v1